mattrixman/clover-cloud-connector-unit-examples/README.md

     npm start

-This will start a local server that can be reached at http://localhost:3000.
+This will start a local server that can be reached at http://localhost:3000. _To test with this local copy, you must use a different client id_.
+This can be done by replacing the clientId in the displayed configuration.

+You must create a web application on the appropriate Clover server and use that client id.

 #### Create a Clover Application